Fiz Brown

 Fiz Brown (also Stape and Dobbs) is a fictional character from the British ITV soap opera Coronation Street.
 Played by Jennie McAlpine, the character first appeared on screen on 20 April 2001.
-Initially appearing for five episodes, McAlpine's contract was soon extended and Fiz became a regular character.
-In May 2014, it was announced that McAlpine was expecting her first child and Fiz temporarily departed on 14 November 2014, returning on 19 June 2015.
-In November 2017, McAlpine took a break from filming to take part in the 17th series of the ITV reality show I'm A Celebrity...Get Me Out of Here! and her exit aired on 18 December 2017, she returned on 2 March 2018.
-In April 2018, McAlpine announced that she is expecting her second child; she took maternity leave from the show on 5 December 2018 and returned on 30 August 2019.
+Initially appearing for five episodes, McAlpine's contract was soon extended, and Fiz became a regular character.
+In May 2014, it was announced that McAlpine was expecting her first child, and Fiz temporarily departed on 14 November 2014, returning on 19 June 2015.
+In November 2017, McAlpine took a break from filming to take part in the 17th series of the ITV reality show I'm A Celebrity...Get Me Out of Here! and her exit aired on 18 December 2017.
+She returned on 2 March 2018.
+In April 2018, McAlpine announced that she was expecting her second child.
+She took maternity leave from the show on 5 December 2018 and returned on 30 August 2019.
 McAlpine took maternity leave a third time in 2023 and returned in March 2024.

 Fiz initially appeared as a troubled teenager briefly fostered by Roy (David Neilson) and Hayley Cropper (Julie Hesmondhalgh) at the age of 16.
 She later started working at the Underworld factory.
 Fiz was involved in a murder storyline in which her husband John Stape (Graeme Hawley) committed three murders and had Fiz help him bury the bodies.
-She had to implicate other people in order to cover for John.
+She had to implicate other people to cover for John.
 She gave birth to her daughter Hope prematurely, in the live 50th anniversary episode with McAlpine becoming the first actress to act out a birth live on a soap opera.